Never Miss a Chance to Do the Most Good

 Competition Pool

 1. Lap Swimmers are expected to share lanes and circle swim.
-Swimmers should do their best to share a lane with swimmers with similar abilities.
+Swimmers should do their best to share a lane with others of similar ability.

 2. Swimmers should stay to the right side of the lane, swimming counterclockwise.

-4. Diving blocks are only used by coached swim team participants, preapproved programs, and Kroc swim lesson participants with the instructor present.
+4. Diving blocks are for coached swim team members, preapproved programs, and Kroc swim lesson participants with an instructor present.

 5. Hanging on lane lines is not permitted.

-6. Open access is intended for inclusive recreation/fitness use; any extra personal or group training/coaching/therapy is prohibited/ contact the Aquatics Departments for group requests or rentals.
+6. Open access is for inclusive recreation/fitness use only.
+Personal or group training/coaching/therapy is prohibited.
+Contact Aquatics Departments for group requests or rentals.

 7. Anyone under 16 must complete a Swim Test.